Harman-Singh-2003/Chatting-App/README.md

 # ChatApp

 ChatApp is a chat application built with Next.js.
 The application allows users to send and receive messages.
 Each user has a unique profile, including a name, avatar and classifies as either a doctor or patient.
+This application was created in roughly ~11 hours.

 ## Tech Stack and Dependencies